Heseduud/kube-cluster-dwk/README.md

 # kube-cluster-dwk

-Decided to do the GitOps execrises in an individual repo to avoid clutter / general shitstorm mayhem.
+Decided to do the GitOps exercises in an individual repo to avoid clutter / general shitstorm mayhem.
 Atleast it works.

 Had to create the cluster with: